 - On macOS, modifier keys such as Command (⌘), Control (⌃), Alt (⌥) and Shift (⇧) are represented by specific symbols that cannot be typed with a standard keyboard.
 You can copy and paste them from this document into the search field if you are reading this on a computer.

-Harmony will immediately select the first command in the list that matches your search query.
+Storyboard Pro will immediately select the first command in the list that matches your search query.

 - If your query matches several commands in the list, uses the Previous and Next button right of the Search field to navigate between matching commands.